fqqlsun/LEAF_production/docs/user_manual.md

 Lastly, authenticate with GEE by running **`earthengine authenticate`** command and follow the instructions.
 A URL will be provided that generates an authorization code upon agreement.
 Copy the authorization code and enter it as the input of the command line.

 ### 1.3 Make a copy of the LEAF production tool from GitHub
-There are two ways to obtain the source code hosted on Github.
+There are two ways to obtain the source code of LEAF production tool from Github.

-1. Download the source code from the option you can see when you land on github source code.
+(1) Download the source code from the option you can see when you land on github source code.
+After the source code has been downloaded, copy it to a desired location on your local drive and unzip it.

-2. Clone the repo on your desktop (which is same as downloading on desktop but in a GIT way).
+(2) Clone the repo on your desktop (which is same as downloading on desktop but in a GIT way).
 You just have to run only one command which is git clone https://github.com/username/repo-url.
 * Copy the url which is given in your clone with HTTPS box.

 * Open you terminal/command prompt and paste the url and hit enter